hkt999/tensorflow-lite-micro/README.md

 ## Getting Started

-First you'll need to follow the Pico setup instructions to initialize the development environment on your machine.
-Once that is done, make sure that the PICO_SDK_PATH environment variable has been set to the location of the Pico SDK, either in the shell you're building in, or the CMake configure environment variable setting of the extension if you're using VS Code.
+First you'll need to install toolchain on your system, include C/C++ compiler and CMake

 You should then be able to build the library, tests, and examples.
 The easiest way to build is using VS Code's CMake integration, by loading the project and choosing the